SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">

 All involved files are made available online.
 This includes [ECAD](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/PCB_Hardware/Schematics "Schematics"), [Gerber](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/PCB_Hardware/Schematics "Gerber") and [vector files](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/Case "Case") as well as [bill of materials](https://github.com/SCLW/Circuitry-Based-Sound#bill-of-material "BOM").
-Please do take note that these files refer to a protype which hasn't been evaluated yet in detail.
+Please do take note that these files refer to a prototype which hasn't been evaluated yet in detail.
 The board and the laser cutting files work but can be optimized.

 ## Requirements